Chișinău Marathon

-The Chișinău Marathon is an annual marathon and sport event hosted by the city of Chișinău, Moldova since 2015.
+The Chisinau International Marathon is an annual marathon and sport event hosted by the city of Chișinău, Moldova since 2015.
 It is usually held in the autumn.

 History

 2015

 The first Chisinau International Marathon was held on April 26, 2015; it became the first Chisinau Marathon race since 1986.
 It was organized by the public sports organization Sporter.md with the support of the Ministry of Youth and Sports of Moldova and the sponsorship of the oil and gas company - Petrom.
 The organizer and the sponsor provided in equal parts the competition budget: 1 billion MDL.
 The marathon preparation took about a year, and 300 volunteers participated in this process.

 Marathon competitions included 4 distanced: marathon (participation fee 200 MDL), half-marathon, 10 km (participation fee 100 MDL each) and 3 km (so-called Fun Run, free of charge).
-One day before the competition, a sports fair was organized in the center of Chișinău, as well as a 400 meters running competition for children, who were divided into three age categories: 5-6 years, 7-9 years and 10-12 years.
+One day before the competition, a sports fair was organized in the center of Chișinău, as well as a 400 meters running competition for children, who were divided into three age categories: 5–6 years, 7–9 years and 10–12 years.

 In 2015, about 10,000 people participated, of whom almost 1,400 took the main three distances and 140 - the marathon.
 Citizens of Moldova and other countries - Austria, Belarus, Germany, India, USA, Russia, Ukraine and Sweden - could be seen among the runners.
 Journalists noticed among the participants the Mayor of Chișinău - Dorin Chirtoacă, the Head of Economic Department of EU Delegation to the Republic of Moldova - Wicher Slagter and the British Ambassador - Philip Batson.

 2016

-The second Chișinău International Marathon was held on April 17, 2016.
+The second edition was held on April 17, 2016.
 It was organized by the public sports organization Sporter.md with the support of the Ministry of Youth and Sports of Moldova and the sponsorship of the oil and gas company - Petrom.

 Over 15,000 people gathered in the central square in Chisinau to run the marathon (42 km 195 m), half-marathon (21 km 0975 m), 10 km and the Fun Run (3 km).

 In the framework of the event, a sports fair was organized, which was attended by over 30 companies.
-The day before the official start of the Chisinau Marathon, a 200-meter children’s race was organized for three age categories: 5-6 years, 7-9 years and 10-12 years.
+The day before the official start of the Chisinau Marathon, a 200-meter children's race was organized for several age categories.
 About 400 volunteers helped the organizers in the preparation process and on the very day of the marathon.
 Guests from over 50 countries, politicians, professional athletes of various sports, as well as various commercial companies and charity organizations participated in the Chisinau Marathon.